Skeem Saam

-Skeem Saam is a South African soap opera created by Winnie Serite, broadcast on SABC1 since 2011.
+Skeem Saam is a South African soap opera created by Winnie Serite and has been broadcast on SABC 1 since 2011.
 The show is set in Johannesburg and Turfloop.
 It rose to fame since it arrived, competing with Generations.
 A majority youth-centered show, Skeem Saam is an SABC Education production.
 It has been running for 10 seasons.
 In January 2021, the SABC announced that the show would go on a production break starting from 1 March 2021 due to a massive decline in viewership.